raksha27yadav/SimpleSocial/README.md

 The frontend i've used in my project is HTML,CSS,JS,BOOTSTRAP.

-The frameword i've is django that comes by default with SQLite database.
+The framework i've is django that comes by default with SQLite database.

 My  project have these key features :-